benny-dreamly/mow/worlds/tp/docs/setup_en.md

 # Setup Guide for Twilight Princess MultiworldGG

 Welcome to Twilight Princess MultiworldGG!
 This guide will help you set up the randomizer and play your first multiworld.
-Whether playing, generating, or hosting an MultiworldGG room with Twilight Princess, you must follow a few simple steps to get started.
+Whether playing, generating, or hosting a MultiworldGG room with Twilight Princess, you must follow a few simple steps to get started.

 Unfortunately, Mac OS is not officially supported at this time.